SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Because classes are reference types,
 ``tenEighty`` and ``alsoTenEighty`` actually both refer to the *same* ``VideoMode`` instance.
-Effectively, they are just two different names for the same single instance, as shown in the figure below:
+Effectively, they're just two different names for the same single instance, as shown in the figure below:

 .. image:: ../images/sharedStateClass_2x.png